PriceSpider-NeuIntel/imagewizard/README.rst

 Gray scale
 __________

-imagewizard provides methods to convert a given color image to gray scale in various forms such as,
+imagewizard provides methods to convert a given color image to gray scale/inverted in various forms such as,

-* To Gray
-* To Binary
+* Inverted Colors
-* To Binary Inverted
+* To Gray/Gray Inverted
-* To Zero
+* To Binary/Binary Inverted
-* To Zero Inverted
+* To Zero/Zero Inverted
-* To Truncated
+* To Truncated/Truncated Inverted

 imagewizard.Processing().img2grayscale(...)